theislab/cellrank/docs/source/index.rst

 Getting started with CellRank
 -----------------------------
+We have tutorials and examples that help you getting started; tutorials are longer and explain computational pipelines, examples are short and demonstrate individual steps.
+To learn more about the principles behind CellRank, visit our

 If you're new to CellRank, make sure to go though the `basic tutorial`_ which introduces you to CellRank's high-level API.
 Most biological systems require a bit more control, so be sure to check out the `kernels and estimators tutorial`_ which allows to unlock the full power of CellRank.
 If you want to see individual functions in action, visit our